 But also some of the Jewish exorcists, who went from place to place, attempted to name over those who had the evil spirits the name of the Lord Jesus, saying, "I adjure you by Jesus whom Paul preaches."

-This may seem like a very strange topic to study.
-In our society you just don't talk about Satan and his demons.
-If you do people will call you crazy.
-But there is a very important lesson for Christians to take away from this verse.
+The devil may seem like a strange topic for us to study.
+In our society, you just don't talk about Satan and his demons, unless you want people to point at you and call you crazy.
+That being said, the devil and his demons are very real and they are out to take down Christians any way they can.
+So there is an important lesson for us to take away from this verse.

 First, the demon says he recognizes Jesus.
 Satan and his demons where once angels and had direct access to God.
-They know and believe that Jesus is the Son of God.
-(See Revelation 12:9)
+(Revelation 12:9) They don’t dispute the fact that Jesus is the Son of God because they know that it is true.
+They know exactly who Jesus is and what He has done for humanity.

 Second, the demon knows about Paul.
 Paul was on fire for Jesus!
 Everywhere he went he was preaching the gospel and winning people to the kingdom of God.
 The devil and his demons were very aware of this.
 If we back up a bit and look at Acts 19:11-12 we can see what Paul was doing.

 Paul was traveling through Ephesus and God was allowing him to perform miracles and cast out evil spirits because of his faith in the Lord Jesus.
 When we think of the city of Ephesus, we usually think of the very inspiring book of Ephesians.
-But during Biblical times, Ephesus was known as a place for false magicians and wizards who would use incantations.
+But during Biblical times, Ephesus was known as a place full of false magicians and wizards who would use incantations.
 When the people of Ephesus saw the miracles that Paul was able to perform in the name of Jesus they started talking about it and word caught on to what he was doing.
-Some men (the exorcists in verse 13) decided that they would do the same thing for their own purposes.
-The problem for them was that, because they didn't know Jesus they couldn't perform the miracles that Paul did.
-They didn't understand that God had they power, not Paul.
+Some men (the exorcists in verse 13) decided that they would do the same thing for their own purposes, probably to make money.
+But they had a problem, they didn't know Jesus so they couldn't perform the same miracles that Paul did.
+They didn't understand that God had the power, not Paul.

-This brings us to the last part of the question, the part I would like for us to focus on.
-The evil spirit asks, "Who are you?".
-These men didn't have a good answer, but as Christians we do!
+Third, the evil spirit asks, "Who are you?"
+This is the part I would like for us to focus on because it pertains to us too.
+These men didn't have a good answer ready for the evil spirit, but as Christians we do!
 We know Jesus!
+That’s who we are!

 What would your answer be?
 Let me know in the comments below.